Non-Slip Carpet Pads: 5 Types for Safety & Longevity

 The thickness of your rug pad directly impacts the feel and height of your rug.

-- Thin Pads (e.g., 1/10″ – 1/8″): Primarily for grip, suitable for low-clearance areas or when you don’t want significant added cushion.
+• Thin Pads (e.g., 1/10″ – 1/8″): Primarily for grip, suitable for low-clearance areas or when you do not want significant added cushion.
 Often seen in waffle-grid rubber designs.

-- Thick Pads (e.g., 3/8″ – 1/2″): Provide maximum cushioning and sound absorption, creating a luxurious feel underfoot.
-Best for larger rugs in living rooms or bedrooms where comfort is a priority and door clearance isn’t an issue.
+• Thick Pads (e.g., 3/8″ – 1/2″): Provide maximum cushioning and sound absorption, creating a luxurious feel underfoot.
+Best for larger rugs in living rooms or bedrooms where comfort is a priority and door clearance is not an issue.

-“The right thickness is a game-changer,” says Jessica Lang, a Senior Interior Designer.
+“The right thickness is a major upgrade,” says Jessica Lang, a Senior Interior Designer.
 “Too thin, and you lose the comfort and longevity benefits.
-Too thick, and you’ve got a trip hazard at your doorway.
-It’s all about balancing function with the specific demands of your space.”
+Too thick, and you have got a trip hazard at your doorway.
+It is all about balancing function with the specific demands of your space.”

 Determine the Correct Size